 (f) Examples.
 Assume these facts for the following examples.
-Acme Computer, Inc. develops computer software and claims the B&O tax credit provided by RCW 82.04.4452 for its research and development spending.
+Acme Computer, Inc. develops computer software and ((claims the B&O tax credit provided by RCW 82.04.4452 for its research and development spending)) receives a deferral of taxes under chapter 82.60 RCW for sales and use taxes on an eligible investment project in a high unemployment county.
 Acme Computer, headquartered in California, has employees working at four locations in Washington state.
 Acme Computer also has offices in Oregon and Texas.

-(i) Ed is a software engineer in Acme Computer's Vancouver office.
+(i) Example 9.
+Ed is a software engineer in Acme Computer's Vancouver office.
 Ed occasionally works at Acme Computer's Portland, Oregon office when other software engineers are on leave.
-Ed's position must be included in the number of total employment in Washington state that Acme Computer reports on the annual survey.
-Ed performs services both within and without the state, but the services performed without the state are incidental to the employee services within Washington state.
+Ed's position must be included in the number of total employment positions in Washington state that Acme Computer reports on the annual survey.
+Ed performs services both within and without the state, but the services performed without the state are incidental to the employee services within ((Washington)) the state.

-(ii) John is an Acme Computer salesperson.
+(ii) Example 10.
+John is an Acme Computer salesperson.
 John travels throughout Washington, Oregon, and Idaho promoting sales of new Acme Computer products.
 John's activities are directed by his manager in Acme Computer's Spokane office.
-John's position must be included in the number of total employment in Washington state that Acme Computer reports on the annual survey.
+John's position must be included in the number of total employment positions in Washington state that Acme Computer reports on the annual survey.
 John performs services both within and without the state, but the services are directed or controlled in Washington state.

-(iii) Jane, vice-president for product development, works in Acme Computer's Portland, Oregon office.
+(iii) Example 11.
+Jane, vice-president for product development, works in Acme Computer's Portland, Oregon office.
 Jane regularly travels to Seattle to review the progress of research and development projects conducted in Washington state.
-Jane's position should not be included in the number of total employment in Washington state that Acme Computer reports on the annual survey.
+Jane's position should not be included in the number of total employment positions in Washington state that Acme Computer reports on the annual survey.
 Although Jane regularly performs services within Washington state, her activities are directed or controlled in Oregon.

-(iv) Roberta, a service technician, travels throughout the United States servicing Acme Computer products.
+(iv) Example 12.
+Roberta, a service technician, travels throughout the United States servicing Acme Computer products.
 Her activities are directed from Acme Computer's corporate offices in California, but she works from her home office in Tacoma.
-Roberta's position must be included in the number of total employment in Washington state that Acme Computer reports on the annual survey.
-Roberta performs services both within and without the state and the service is not directed or controlled in this state, but her residence is in Washington state.
+Roberta's position must be included in the number of total employment positions in Washington state that Acme Computer reports on the annual survey.
+Although Roberta performs services both within and without the state and the service is not directed or controlled in this state, ((but)) her residence is in Washington state.

-(7) What are full-time, part-time and temporary employment positions?
+(7) What are full-time, part-time, and temporary employment positions?
 The survey must separately identify the number of full-time, part-time, and temporary employment positions as a percent of total employment.